rust-embedded/embedonomicon/src/asm.md

 The downside of using the `cc` crate is that it requires some assembler program on the build machine.
-For example when targeting ARM Cortex-M the `cc` crate uses `arm-none-eabi-gcc` as the assembler.
+For example when targeting ARM Cortex-M the `cc` crate uses `arm ne-eabi-gcc` as the assembler.

 Instead of assembling the file on the build machine we can ship a pre-assembled file with the `rt` crate.
 That way no assembler program is required on the build